 National Challenges, National Efforts

-The elimination of this program has led to a decline in the housing built specifically for seniors from 40% of the units in low income housing with project-based rent subsidies to 13% (Kochera, Redfoot & Citro, 2001).
+The elimination of this program has led to a decline in the housing built speci cally for seniors from 40% of the units in low income housing with project-based rent subsidies to 13% (Kochera, Redfoot & Citro, 2001).
 It is projected that within 10 years, all of the original project-based Section 8 HAP contracts will have expired and communities will need to have a plan in place for the well being of seniors who reside in these units.
-The combination of local market pressure and federal housing policy leave too many Detroit seniors vulnerable to the loss of their homes.
-SHP D works at the local, state and federal level to improve the environment for the preservation of affordable senior housing.
+In Detroit alone, over 2,000 seniors are estimated to be at risk of being displaced.